dmerejkowsky/blog/content/en/post/0116-optimistic-merging.md

 Anyway, now it's time to put my notes to good use.

-If there are some trivial changes I have to do, I can just tell Mallory:
+If there are some trivial changes I had to do, I can just tell Mallory:

 > It was a good idea to refactor the do_stuff() method inside the Foo class,
 > but you did not adapt the doc string, which I've done in commit ...